tom-seddon/beeblink/docs/fs.md

 multiple volumes with the same name, this lets you figure out which is which.
 The specific volume selected will be the one loaded.)

-You can filter the list by just typing stuff in.
-Press ESCAPE to cancel, or RETURN to narrow the list down to the discs whose names contain the string you entered.
+You can filter the list by supplying strings on the command line, or typing stuff in while in the volume browser.
+(When typing in a filter string, press ESCAPE to cancel or RETURN to accept.)
+The list will be narrowed down to only the volumes whose names contain the string you've entered.

+You can enter multiple filter strings, narrowing the existing list down each time.

 When looking at a filtered list, press ESCAPE to remove the filters.

-(You can enter multiple filter strings, narrowing the existing list down each time.)
+Press CTRL+S to save the current filter as the default for the current session.
+The default filter will be used if you don't supply one on the command line.

 The volume browser isn't recommended in 20-column modes.